-As we continue to look at the rise in gay bashinsg, as we continue to look at the verbal and physical harassment that is perpetrated against individuals because of their sexual orientation, it becomes more difficult for those individuals and individuals of the gay, lesbian and bisexwal community to have a feeling of security within the community in which they live.
+As we continue to look at the rise in gay bashinsg, as we continue to look at the verbal and physical harassment that is perpetrated against individuals because of their sexual orientation, it becomes more difficult for those individuals and individuals of the gay, lesbian and bisexual community to have a feeling of security within the community in which they live.
 Individuals make the argumentation that gay, lesbian and bisexual individuals are looking for "special treatment".
 Gay, lesbian and bisexual individuals are not looking for special treatment, they re simply looking for equal treatment.
-Unfortunately, society does not yet. tolerate and, unfortunately, tolerance does not equate acceptance.
+Unfortunately, society does not yet tolerate and, unfortunately, tolerance does not equate acceptance.
 The gay, lesbian and bisexual individual is not seeking that all individuals accept and embrace a lifestyle that may be contrary to their own.
-But, instead seek a sense of equality under the law, seek a sense of security within the society within which they reside and seek to be recognized as 1 human beings, possessing the same rights of life, 2 liberty and pursuit of happiness that are enjoyed by 3 all citizens of the United States.
-5 Unfortunately, the work that I do for 6 witness victim and liasoning to the lesbian, gay 7 community center continues to rise.
-And, 8 unfortunately, victims continue to be referred to me.
-And, even more unfortunate, it becomes very difficult, if not impossible, for me, as a therapist, 10 to impart to them that, yes, it is better to live and 11 to be gay than to be dead and gay.
-12 13 Thank you for your time.
+But, instead seek a sense of equality under the law, seek a sense of security within the society within which they reside and seek to be recognized as 1 human beings, possessing the same rights of life, liberty and pursuit of happiness that are enjoyed by 3 all citizens of the United States.
+4 5 Unfortunately, the work that I do for б witness victim and liasoning to the lesbian, gay community center continues to rise.
+7 unfortunately, victims continue to be referred to me.
+8 9 And, even more unfortunate, it becomes very 10 difficult, if not impossible, for me, as a therapist, 11 to impart to them that, yes, it is better to live and 12 to be gay than to be dead and gay.
+13 Thank you for your time.
 14 CHAIRMAN BATTLE: Thank you.
 Are the others 15 going to testify also?
 16 MR. BOYTE: No. 17 CHAIRMAN BATTLE: Are there questions from 18 the Committee this morning?
 Yes, Ms. Powless?
 19 MS. POWLESS: I have a question.
-Do you 20 share your statistics with the Community Relations 21 Board, Mr. Thomas?
-22 MR. BOYTE: Those are shared with the Yes.
-23 Community Relations, as well as with the County as well.
-They are also submitted to the National Gay victim are also tallied and sent to the Ohio, the
+20 share your statistics with the Community Relations 21 Board, Mr. Thomas?
+22 Yes.
+Those are shared with the MR. BOYTE:

+Community Relations, as well as with the County as

+well.
+They are also submitted to the National Gay Lesbian Task Force.
+And, the statistics from witness victim are also tallied and sent to the Ohio, the National Organization of Victim Assistance in Washington.